DependencyTrack/hyades/docs/README.md

 The provided `docker-compose.yml` includes an instance of [Redpanda Console](https://github.com/redpanda-data/console) to aid with gaining insight into what's happening in the message broker.
-Among many other things, it can be used to inspect messages inside any given topic:
+Among many other things, it can be used to inspect messages inside any given topic.

 ![Redpanda Console - Messages](./images/redpanda-console_messages.png)